Chu Ke-liang: Comeback

-Living with cancer and death
+Illness and death

-Chu was diagnosed with stage II colo-rectal cancer in 2014.
+Chu was diagnosed with stage II colorectal cancer in 2014.
 He feared the adverse effects that came along with the cancer treatment especially the installation of colostomy, leading him to delaying to have intensive treatments until September 2016 when he had severe ascites and poor health status where he were left no choice.
 (It's reported that Chu had tried many other regimens and unknown treatments both are not proven to be effective instead of the surgery and chemotherapy which are proven to be effective in treating cancer.)
-Whereas, even though he finally returned to the hospital to accept surgery of removal of the malignant tumor, his cancer of colo-rectal had advanced to the final stage.
+Whereas, even though he finally returned to the hospital to accept surgery of removal of the malignant tumor, his cancer had advanced to the final stage, which had metastasized to his other organs, including his lungs and liver.

 When interviewed subsequent to the surgery, he said "I should have believed in evidence-based medicine two years ago."

 Having terminal colorectal cancer for three years, Chu died in the National Taiwan University Hospital on 15 May 2017 due to liver failure.
 He was 70.
 A private memorial was held on 16 May.
 A public funeral attended by 2,000 people took place in Banqiao on 20 June.